 Although the Australian Securities and Investments Commission (ASIC) is only likely to intervene if a number of consumers are affected, it is still important to keep ASIC informed of problems.
-A complaint can be made at www.asic.gov.au/about-asic/contact-us/how-to-complain/
+A complaint can be made at asic.gov.au/about-asic/contact-us/how-to-complain/

 NEED SOME MORE HELP?

 Need some more help?
-Call the National Debt Hotline on 1800 007 007 for free legal advice or financial counselling help.
-See Fact Sheet: Getting Help.
+Call the National Debt Helpline on 1800 007 007 for free legal advice or financial counselling help: see Getting Help factsheet.